-Feature Description User account password length 8-50 characters Note: If you're using AD LDAP or ADFS, limitations apply.
-See specific Metasys or Microsoft documentation.
+Table 2.3.1 Feature Description User account password 8-50 characters length Note: If you're using AD LDAP(S) or OAuth 2.0 identity providers, limitations apply.
+See specific Metasys, Microsoft, or OAuth documentation.
 Inactive Sessions 5 minutes timeout (30 is the default) Password history 10 (default) Maximum Password Age 365 days for user level accounts (default is 90) 60 days for admin level user accounts Timesheet The Time Sheet tab allows administrators to place time-of-day restrictions on user login.
 Users may log in to the system during the selected hours but denied access when they try to log in during unselected hours Temporary user account Allows the user to access the system as a temporary user.
 The user can access the account if it has not expired.
 When expired, the user is logged out of the system.